yildiztugba/word-list/.github/PULL_REQUEST_TEMPLATE/code-review.md

 <br>

 - [ ] handlers have a JSDoc comment
+- [ ] the function name matches the file name
 - [ ] handlers are used as a callback to `.addEventListener` somewhere in the program
 - [ ] functions from `/logic` or `/procedures` files may be imported and called
 - [ ] functions from `/handlers` may be imported and attached to the DOM with event listeners